-Fund Raising Projects By Students: Any fund raising project is to be approved in advance by the Faculty Advisor, the Middle School Dean, the Head of Middle School, and the Head of School, respectively.
+Fund Raising Projects By Students: Any fund raising project is to be approved and coordinated in advance by the Director of Community Service, the Middle School Dean, the Head of Middle School, and the Head of School, respectively.
 Students may not use funds from class accounts for student parties that are not school sponsored.
 All class and club accounts are subject to spot audits during the year and are to submit an end of the year formal financial statement to the Business Manager.
 Dress down days may not be used for fund raising projects by students.